How to Create Flowcharts Series -

 Process Test Bed

-Unfortunately, the world of flow charting hasn't come to a unanimous agreement on what to call flow charts.
-Common alternate names include: flowchart, process flow chart, process map, process chart, business process model, process model, process flow diagram, work flow diagram, business flow diagram, or just flow diagram.
+Unfortunately, the world of flowcharting hasn't come to a unanimous agreement on what to call flow charts.
+Common alternative names include: flowchart, process flow chart, process map, process chart, process model, process flow diagram, or just flow diagram.
 Quite frankly, all the variations get a little annoying.
-I prefer "flowchart" but use "flow chart" and other terms extensively because that's what people commonly search for on line.
+I prefer "flowchart" but use "flow chart" and other terms extensively because that's what people commonly search for online.

 A big annoyance is terms that have different meanings based on context.
 For instance, the term "Process Map" often refers to flow charts that assign attribute data - inputs and outputs - to each process step.
-But "Process map" is also used to refer to flow charts that map the interrelationships between top level procedures in an ISO 9000:2000 system.
-And, I have a book about "Process Mapping" that contains nothing but traditional flow charting.
-Flow Diagram is often synonymous with Data Flow Diagram – a graphical representation of the information flow in a computer program.
-I've seen the term misused to mean standard flow charts as well.
-Business Process Modeling (BPM) is usually a sophisticated approach to modeling a business process used by Business Process Engineers.
-The difference between a flow chart and a business process model is usually about 2-3 zeros at the end of the price tag ($$). :-)
+But "Process map" is also used to refer to flow charts that map the interrelationships between top level procedures in an ISO 9000 system.
+And, I have a book about "Process Mapping" that contains nothing but traditional flow charts.

 About the Author